tomaslangkaas/bico.js/README.md

 //  bit5Values == [21, 15, 6, 30, 30, 21, 19, 24]
 ```

+## Which source file to choose

-## Build encoders and decoders
+### To just build encoders and decoders

-`bico-base.js` contains the base functionality for building encoders and decoders, in ~0.6 kb (minified).
+`bico-base.js` contains the base functionality for building encoders and decoders, in ~0.7 kb (minified).

-## Use existing encoders and decoders
+## To also use existing encoders and decoders

 `bico.js` includes the base functionality in addition to encoders and decoders for `hex`, `ascii`, `unicode`, `base64` and `Z85` strings, in ~1.6 kb (minified).